-The portfolio may invest in securities with a broad range of maturities, and maintains an average portfolio maturity which varies based upon the judgment of the portfolio's investment adviser.
-The portfolio's investments may have fixed or variable principal payments and all types of interest rate payment and reset terms, including fixed rate, floating rate, inverse floating rate, zero coupon, when-issued, delayed delivery, to be announced and forward commitment, contingent, deferred and payment in kind and auction rate features.
+The portfolio invests in securities with a broad range of maturities.
+The portfolio's investments may have fixed or variable principal payments and all types of interest rate and dividend payment and reset terms, including fixed rate, adjustable rate, floating rate, zero coupon, contingent, deferred, payment in kind and auction rate features.
 The portfolio's investments may include instruments that allow for balloon payments or negative amortization payments.